Paris - A mountainous 2019 edition of the Tour de France should smile favourably on the strongest climbers in the peloton.

-The Tourmalet is the mountain most visited by the Tour de France and first featured in 1910.
+The Tourmalet, in the central Pyrenees, is the mountain most visited by the Tour de France and first featured in 1910.
 This year's ascent is on a comparatively short stage of 117km.
 The final ascent to the summit finish is 19km long at an average of 7.4 percent and was the scene of a classic struggle in the fog in 2010 where Andy Schleck just edged Alberto Contador.

-With summits sitting at over 2000 metres in altitude, the great Alpine classics of Vars, Izoard and Galibier speak for themselves.
+With summits of over 2 000 metres in altitude, the great Alpine classics of Vars, Izoard and Galibier speak for themselves.
 This is the first time the Tour has visited all three mountain passes since 2011.
-The finish line comes after a very technical descent.
+The finish line comes after a very technical, perilous descent.

 This stage is as difficult for its descents as it is for the final climb to the summit, over a whopping 33.4km at an average gradient of 5.5 percent.
 This is the final showdown before a flight to Paris for the 21st stage.
 It featured once before on the Tour, on a stage won by the Colombian Nelson Rodriguez.